bparanj/crystal/electronics/experiments/queue/resonance-experiment.md

 The simplest experiment to demonstrate resonance in electronics is the LC circuit (inductor-capacitor circuit).

+PENDING

+Is this the same as second order circuit.
+Merge or delete this document.

 1. Components:
    - Inductor (L)
    - Capacitor (C)